 · Drugs / County Lines

 The views of Councillors were expressed.
-BC updated members on the reduction in PCSO’s and changes to the PCSO’s day which will always start in Rhos.
+BC updated members on the temporary reduction in PCSO’s whilst recruitment to replace previous staffing levels is undertaken.
+The PCSO’s day will always start in Rhos.
 It was agreed that Councillors would be issued with the PSCO telephone numbers.
 Action: Clerk to circulate.

 83. TO RECEIVE REPORT AND RECOMMENDATIONS FROM STAFFING AND POLICIES COMMITTEE MEETING HELD 9TH OCTOBER 2019.